demingfactor/storytellingsa/src/cms/events/2023-11-29-saturday-20-january-2024-theme-books.md

 * Knightsbridge Girl Guides Hall**, Corner of** Rochester Street & Howard Terrace, Leabrook.\
   Can park on either street.
 * **Directions**  - Meet  in the  Guide Hall, within "Philips Reserve".
 Of the two buildings, Guide Hall (with the ramp up to the door) is in middle.\
-    It's not *Meals-on-Wheels* building close to Nth/West corner - not that one!
+    It's not the *Meals-on-Wheels* building close to Nth/West corner - not that one!

 **Invitation**
 *   New attendees are welcome.